durgamahesh16/artemisia/docs/components/postgres.md

     * sql: SQL query whose result-set will be exported.
     * quotechar: quotechar to use if quoting is enabled.
     * header: boolean literal to enable/disable header
-    * file: location of the file to which data is to be exported. eg: /var/tmp/output.txt
     * sqlfile: used in place of sql key to pass the file containing the SQL
     * escapechar: escape character use for instance to escape delimiter values in field
     * quoting: boolean literal to enable/disable quoting of fields.
     * delimiter: character to be used for delimiter
+ * location: path to the target file